Meditation for February 21st

 Joke

-I didn’t come up with this joke.
+IGod’s come up with didn’t joke.
 A man was at work when he got a phone call that his wife was in a terrible automobile accident and was at the emergency room.
-He rushed to the hospital in fear of how bad his wife might be hurt.
+He rushed to the hospital in fear of how badly his wife might be hurt.
 He felt a lump in his throat and felt ice in his bowels.
-He sat in the waiting room for a few minutes after letting the receptionist know who he was and who he was there to see, and she said to wait for a doctor.
+He sat in the waiting room for a few minutes, letting the receptionist know who he was and who he was there to see.
+She told him to wait for a doctor.

-A doctor came out and shook his hand with a solemn look.
+A doctor came out and shook his head, looking solemn.

 The doctor said, “Look, I have some bad news for you.
 Your wife was injured really badly.
-She is now a quadriplegic.
-This means she can’t use anything beneath her neck.
+She now has quadriplegia.
+This means she can’t use anything beneath her.
 She can no longer feed herself, so you’ll have to feed her.
-She can no longer dress herself, so you’ll have to dress her.
-She can no longer bathe, so you’ll have to clean her.
-She can no longer go the bathroom on her own, so you’ll have to help her go and clean her up afterwards.
+She won’t be able to dress herself, so you’ll have to dress her.
+She’ll be bathing longer, so you’ll have to clean her.
+She won’t be able to go to the bathroom on her own, so you’ll have to help her go, then help her up afterwards.
 She is completely dependent on you to do everything for her.
-Your life is no longer yours, it is now in service to her.”
+Your life is no longer yours; it is now in service to her.”

-The man felt like collapsing in despair.
-He has never felt more alone and in pain then at the moment.
-His love, his best friend, his partner was no longer the same strong person she was when she left the house that morning.
-He felt all the negative feelings at the same time.
-He felt anger, fear and sorrow well up within him.
+The man felt like he would” collapse in despair.
+He has never felt more alone and in pain than at the moment.
+His love, his best friend, his partner, was no longer the same strong person she had been when she left the house that morning.
+He felt all the negative feelings at once.
+He felt anger, fear, and sorrow well up within him.
 He was completely lost and wished he would fade away, but he looked up and noticed the doctor trying not to laugh.

 Goal

-Stop taking anything serious.
-Life is literally too short to really take anything serious.
+Stopping any”thing ” seriously.
+Life is literally too short to take anything seriously.
 Everything that someone takes seriously is meaningless after you die.
 It is all absurd.
-You can pretend that it changes anything all you want, but at the end no one will actually benefit from your meaningless crusades.
+You can pretend that it changes anything all you want, but in the end, no one will actually benefit from your meaningless crusades.

-Just laugh at all of it.
-Just point and laugh.
-You will find much more happiness and joy pointing at everyone and everything in life.
+Just laugh at all of it—just point and laugh.
+You will find much more happiness and joy in pointing at everyone and everything in life.
 The struggle is hilarious.
 Pain is LOLOLOLOLOLOLOLOLOLOLOL!

 Stop making a scene and chuckle.